Watershed (Map Viewer)

 The Input layers group includes the following parameters:

-• Input flow direction raster defines the direction of flow out of each cell.
+• Input flow direction raster is the direction of flow out of each cell.

-The flow direction must have been determined by the D8 method.
+The flow direction must have been determined using the D8 method.

 • Input pour point raster or features defines the locations above which the contributing area will be determined.
-You can choose a layer using the Layer button or use the Draw input features button to create a sketch layer to use as the input.
+You can choose a layer using the Layer button, or use the Draw input features button to create a sketch layer to use as the input.
+For feature inputs, a count of features is displayed below the layer name.
+The count includes all features in the layer, except features that have been removed using a filter.
+Environment settings, such as Processing extent, are not reflected in the feature count.

 This input can be a raster or point feature.